ronaldbosma/protect-apim-with-oauth/demos/demo.md

 ## 2. What can I demo from this scenario after deployment

-### Test the Protected API
+### Test the protected API

-After the deployment is complete, you can test the Protected API using the steps in this section.
+After the deployment is complete, you can test the protected API using the steps in this section.
 The API is protected with OAuth, so you will need to obtain an access token from Entra ID using the client credentials flow.
 The access token will be used to call the API.
 See the following sequence diagram for an overview of the steps: